In order to be eligible for a Boren Scholarship, you must meet the following requirements:

 - A strong desire to work in the federal government.

 Please note: While Boren Scholarships are only available to undergraduate students, the Boren Fellowship program offers similar support for graduate students.
 For more information, visit the Boren Fellowship webpage.
-The deadline for 2015-2016 Boren Fellowship applications is January 28, 2015.

 For more detailed information about Boren Scholarships and Fellowships, please visit the Boren Awards for International Study website.